Points to watch out for!

 If your employer is providing you with life cover, this is usually worked out as a multiple of your salary.
 Your employer may provide less life cover if you sacrifice some of your salary.
 Members should encourage employers do provide life cover at your original salary, so you don’t lose out.

 Lower earnings might affect your State Pension or contribution-based state benefits.
 Your employer should be able to tell you whether or not you will be affected in this way.

 Sacrificing part of your salary means you earn less.
 This might affect maternity pay or mortgage applications.
 Employers can provide a letter of comfort to help mortgage applicants.

 Employees on low pay should be excluded from salary sacrifice for two reasons.
 The new State Pension could be affected if the salary reduction dropped a members earnings below the NI threshold (or the Lower Earnings Limit, which is currently £5876 p.a.).
 In a similar vein a salary sacrifice would not be allowed if it took members pay below the National Minimum Wage.

 Salary sacrifice needs to be properly communicated if it is to gain employee support.

 It can be introduced either by members being invited to opt-in or by employees being included but advised of an option to opt-out.
 While the latter strategy may be pressed to overcome member inertia and suspicion it should not excuse the employer from properly communicating the scheme.
-Where any proposal is introduced it would expected that it would be accompanied by clear information as to who might stand to lose as well as who might stand to gain.
+Where any proposal is introduced it would be expected that it is accompanied by clear information as to who might stand to lose as well as who might stand to gain.

 While the gain from NI savings may be similar for employees and the employer, employees may lose out from reduced State benefits.
 This should support suggestions that part of the employers’ savings should be channelled back in some sort of benefit for employees e.g. to offset a part of a contribution increase in a defined benefit scheme or to provide a supplement to the employer contribution in a defined contribution scheme.